WE ARE COMMITTED TO BE ACCESSIBLE TO ALL, AND HAVE MADE SOME ADJUSTMENTS SO THAT YOU CAN ENJOY YOUR VISIT SAFELY.

 ● Free early entries

-For autistic people we’ll be glad to grant an early entry, a half an hour earlier than the official entry time (09:00 instead of 09:30).
+For people on the autism spectrum who wish to, we’ll be glad to grant an early entry, generally half an hour earlier than the official entry hour (9:00 instead of 9:30).

 Book your visit at firstname.lastname@example.org